DAVID SHEEN: Biography|

 PUBLIC SPEAKING: Sheen’s frequent speaking tours were borne out of necessity.
 By early 2014, it became clear that informing the world about the plight of African refugees in Israel would require leapfrogging over mainstream media gatekeepers and speaking directly to ordinary citizens.
 Without a book to promote, Sheen single-handedly organized his first coast-to-coast speaking tour across the USA and Canada (including lectures at Ivy League colleges Harvard, Princeton, and Penn).

 Drawing upon his craft as both a writer and a filmmaker – as well as the multimedia skills he honed for his 2010 TEDx Talk in Johannesburg, South Africa – Sheen now authors all-new 90-minute slideshows, twice a year on average.
 Since 2014, Sheen has been invited to speak in a dozen countries and dozens of universities around the world about African refugees, and about other racial and religious conflicts he reports on in Israel.
-Among the venues he has spoken at have been six European parliaments – those of England, Ireland, Italy, Germany, Norway, the Netherlands and the European Union.
+Among the venues he has spoken at have been seven European parliaments – those of England, Ireland, Italy, Germany, Norway, the Netherlands and the European Union.